minprog/cs50x-1718-1819/problems/hangman/hangman.md

 There are two possible outcomes of this game.
 First, your opponent might be smart enough to pare the word list down to one word and then guess what that word is.
 In this case, you should congratulate her --- that's an impressive feat considering the scheming you were up to!
 Second, and by far the most common case, your opponent will be completely stumped and will run out of guesses.
 When this happens, you can pick any word you'd like from your list and say it's the word that you had chosen all along.
 The beauty of this setup is that your opponent will have no way of knowing that you were dodging guesses the whole time --- it looks like you simply picked an unusual word and stuck with it the whole way.

-## The Assignment
+## Specification

-Your assignment is to write a computer program which plays a game of Hangman using this “Evil Hangman” algorithm.
+Your assignment is to write a computer program which plays a game of Hangman using this "Evil Hangman" algorithm.
 In particular, your program should do the following:

-1. Read the file dictionary.txt, which contains the full contents of the Official Scrabble Player's Dictionary, Second Edition.
+1. Read the file `dictionary.txt`, which contains the full contents of the Official Scrabble Player's Dictionary, Second Edition.
 This word list has over 120,000 words, which should be more than enough for our purposes.

 2. Prompt the user for a word length, reprompting as necessary until she enters a number such that there's at least one word that's exactly that long.
 That is, if the user wants to play with words of length -42 or 137, since no English words are that long, you should reprompt her.